-he associate of arts degree in sociology prepares the student to transfer to a four-year college or university and pursue a degree in sociology.
-After successfully completing this program students should be eligible to take pper division classes at a four-year institution.
-Students should consult the atalog for the institution to which they plan to transfer in order to establish he graduation and sociology major requirements and determine the transferability of Pima College courses.
+The associate of arts degree in sociology prepares the student to transfer to a four-year college or university and pursue a degree in sociology.
+After successfully completing this program students should be eligible to take upper division classes at a four-year institution.
+Students should consult the catalog for the institution to which they plan to transfer in order to establish the graduation and sociology major requirements and determine the transferability of Pima College courses.

-Verification of transfer courses should be established with the transfer uniersity or college or with a Pima Community College counselor or faculty dvisor.
-For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.
+Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
+For additional information on Associate of Arts and Associate of Science degree transferability to regional universities, please refer to the chart in the front of this section.

-Students may transfer 72 credits to the University of Arizona but may only ansfer 64 credits to Arizona State University, and may only transfer 70 redits to Northern Arizona University.
+Students may transfer 72 credits to the University of Arizona but may only transfer 64 credits to Arizona State University, and may only transfer 70 credits to Northern Arizona University.